Updated on August 30th, 2022 by Bob Ciura

 J&J has an exemplary dividend history.
 The company has increased its dividend for over 60 consecutive years, giving it one of the longest streaks in the entire stock market.

-J&J has generated approximately 6% revenue growth and 8% adjusted earnings-per-share growth each year, in the past 20 years.
-It has very large businesses spread across pharmaceuticals, medical devices, and consumer products.
+The company has very large businesses spread across pharmaceuticals, medical devices, and consumer products.

 J&J is about to spin off its consumer division, but it will still remain a global leader in two major healthcare categories.
 After the spin-off, the company will possess 25 individual platforms or products that each generate at least $1 billion in annual sales.